 The Ministry of Urban Development introduced the Pooled Finance Development Fund (PFDF) Scheme in 2006 to extend credit facilities to Urban Local Bodies (ULBs) in the country.

-What are the objectives of Pooled Finance Development Fund Scheme?
+Objectives of Pooled Finance Development Fund Scheme

 The Pooled Finance Development Fund Scheme is aimed at helping smaller municipalities receive funds from alternative sources towards development of infrastructure projects.
 Under the scheme, ULBs can access enhanced credit facilities in the market on the basis of their creditworthiness.
 Some of the objectives of the scheme are as follows: